 We’re committed that no food that’s safe for human consumption will go to waste from our UK retail operations by the end of 2017.

-While our progress in the fight against food waste is good, there is still much we need to do.
+While we have made progress in tackling food waste, there is still much we need to do.
 We won’t stop trying.
 We have no time for waste.